Pope Innocent XI: Abortion

-Innocent XI issued the papal bull Sanctissimus Dominus in 1679 to condemn 65 propositions that favored a liberal approach to doctrine which included two that related to abortion.
-He first condemned proposition 34 and countered that it was unlawful to procure abortion.
+Innocent XI issued the papal bull Sanctissimus Dominus in 1679 to condemn 65 propositions that favoured a liberal approach to doctrine, which included two that related to abortion.
+He first condemned Proposition 34 and countered that it was unlawful to procure an abortion.
 He also condemned proposition 35, which stated: "It seems probable that the fetus (as long as it is in the uterus) lacks a rational soul and begins first to have one when it is born; and consequently it must be said that no abortion is a homicide."

 Other activities

 Innocent XI was no less intent on preserving the purity of faith and morals among all people.
-He insisted on thorough education and an exemplary lifestyle for all people and he passed strict rules in relation to the modesty of dress among Roman women.
-Furthermore, he put an end to the ever-increasing passion for gambling by suppressing the gambling houses at Rome.
+He insisted on thorough education and an exemplary lifestyle for all people, and he passed strict rules in relation to the modesty of dress among Roman women.
+Furthermore, he put an end to the ever-increasing passion for gambling by suppressing the gambling houses in Rome.
 By a decree of 12 February 1679 he encouraged frequent and even daily reception of Holy Communion.
 On 4 March 1679, he condemned the proposition that "the precept of keeping Holy Days is not obligatory under pain of mortal sin, aside from scandal, if contempt is absent".
 In 1688, he reiterated a decree of Pope Sixtus V that banned women from singing on stage in all public theatres or opera houses.

 Innocent XI was hostile towards the book Varia Opuscula Theologica (Various Theological Brochures) that the Spanish Jesuit Francisco Suárez published.
-He ordered all copies to be burnt in 1679 but his orders went ignored.
+He ordered all copies to be burnt in 1679, but his orders were ignored.
 One of the books was discovered in 2015.